 Georgina grew up in Perth, Western Australia and worked in Canada, the UK and Ireland before settling in the Highlands of Scotland in 2000.

-Her work as a freelance writer, arts correspondent and critic includes reviews, interviews and feature articles for online journals and print publications including Northings, Artwork, AN Magazine, Cassone, Stravaig, the online journal of the Scottish Centre for Geopoetics, Film Hub Scotland and the Times Literary Supplement.
+Her work as a freelance writer, arts correspondent and critic includes reviews, interviews and feature articles for publications including Northings, Artwork, AN Magazine, Cassone, Stravaig, the online journal of the Scottish Centre for Geopoetics, The Scottish Society of Art Historians journal, Film Hub Scotland and the Times Literary Supplement.

-She works with individual artists and galleries to produce exhibition catalogue texts, artist statements, press releases and promotional materials, leads workshops in Artist Statement Writing, Art History, Drawing, Painting and worked as a guest lecturer (2007-2014) developing a bespoke 3 part workshop in Professional Practice; Artist Statement Writing, for third year Fine Art Degree students at Moray College of Art, Elgin.
+Georgina works with individual artists and galleries to produce exhibition catalogue texts, artist statements, press releases and promotional materials.
+She leads workshops in Artist Statement Writing, Art History, Drawing, Painting and worked as a guest lecturer (2007-2014) developing a bespoke 3 part workshop in Professional Practice; Artist Statement Writing, for third year Fine Art Degree students at Moray College of Art, Elgin.

-Georgina particularly enjoys working with individual artists and collectives in a professional development capacity; developing collaborative projects and individual visual arts practice through bespoke tutorials, workshops and one to one mentoring.
+Georgina particularly enjoys working with individual artists and collectives, developing collaborative projects and individual visual arts practice through bespoke tutorials, workshops and one to one mentoring.

-She holds a Bachelor of Arts Degree in Art History from the University of Western Australia (UWA), is a member of the Scottish Society of Art Historians (SSAH) and the Association for Art History (AAH) UK, Freelance and Independents Group.
-Her passions are Australian Art, Canadian Art, German Art, Scottish Contemporary Art, World Cinema, Silent Film and Photography.
+She holds a Bachelor of Arts Degree in Art History from the University of Western Australia (UWA), is a member of the Scottish Society of Art Historians (SSAH) and For Art History-the Association for Art History (AAH) UK.
+Her passions are Australian Art, Canadian Art, German Art, Scottish Contemporary Art, World Cinema, Silent Film, Collage and Photography.